-Next Step Recovery’s therapeutic structured program has transformed my son into a completely different young man.
+Next Step Recovery’s therapeutic structured program has transformed my son into a completely different man.
 I am so grateful [they] met my son exactly where he was in his dark moment.
 I highly recommend this program to parents looking for a higher-level program.

 —a grateful parent